-The teacher’s pedagogical style evidently contributed to the students’ high degree of engagement in the lesson, and he made a point of fostering as vibrant a discourse among the girls as among the boys.
-He used the discourse to engage students of both genders in the subject of physics.
-Most of these questions were open-ended and he encouraged the students to ask questions themselves (Lee & Irving, 2018).
-One of this teacher’s pedagogical pillars is to have the students themselves express scientific concepts, and therefore in many cases he did not answer their questions but instead incorporated them into the classroom discussion.
-In so doing he apparently increased their motivation to participate in the discussion and fostered their reasoning and thinking skills (Golding, 2011).
-His dialogic teaching style, in which students formulate the scientific concepts and mathematical equations, has the potential to promote girls’ pursuit of physics studies by improving their self-esteem and increasing their expectations of themselves (Murphy& Whitelegg, 2006; Jugović, 2017; Simpson et al., 2016; Abraham & Barker, 2020; Hughes et al., 2013).
+The teacher’s pedagogical style contributed to the students’ high degree of engagement in the lessons, and he made a point of fostering a vibrant discourse to engage the students of both genders in the subject.
+Most of his questions were open-ended, and he encouraged the students to ask questions themselves (Lee & Irving, 2018).
+One of this teacher’s pedagogical pillars is to have the students express scientific concepts and formulate mathematical equations themselves.
+Therefore, in many cases he did not answer their questions but instead incorporated them into the classroom discussion.
+In so doing, he attempted to motivate them to participate in the discussion and fostered their reasoning and thinking skills (Golding, 2011).
+His dialogic teaching style has the potential to promote girls’ pursuit of physics studies by improving their self-esteem and increasing their expectations of themselves (Murphy& Whitelegg, 2006; Jugović, 2017; Simpson et al., 2016; Abraham & Barker, 2020; Hughes et al., 2013).

 According to Francis et al. (2017), the different narratives employed by students and their parents regarding physics as a profession demonstrate discrimination against girls.
-One such narrative, for example, holds that cleverness is a masculine trait and physics is a difficult subject that requires such cleverness.
+One such narrative, for example, holds that cleverness is a masculine trait and physics is a difficult subject that requires cleverness.
 Another narrative holds that men and women are naturally different and therefore drawn to different subjects.
 Our research findings refute these narratives.

-In this case study the girls evidently gained an advantage by being part of the single-sex group, but to further test this hypothesis one must compare the findings with discussion participation by the same girls when they are part of a mixed group.
-It is important to emphasize that it is not clear to what extent the present case study may be regarded as representative.
-By their nature, case studies focus on a defined and circumscribed situation, usually addressing a specific question embodied in that unique situation (Reinsvold, & Cochran, 2012; Worku & Alemu, 2020; Benedict-Chambers et al., 2017; Christodoulou, & Osborne, 2014).
-Moreover, the very fact that a specific teacher agreed to participate in the study, along with his classes, in itself raises doubts about the extent to which the findings may be generalized.
-Nevertheless, it is important to bear in mind that a substantial portion of research-based pedagogical knowledge comes from case studies, and the present study, too, may offer important insights.
+In this case study, the girls appeared to benefit from being part of the single-sex group, but to further test this hypothesis it would be necessary to compare these findings with observations of the same girls in a mixed-gender discussion.
+It is important to emphasize that it is unclear to what extent the present case study, which involved a single teacher who agreed to participate, may be regarded as representative of broader educational environments.
+By its nature, a case study focuses on a defined and circumscribed situation, usually addressing a specific question embodied in that unique situation (Reinsvold, & Cochran, 2012; Worku & Alemu, 2020; Benedict-Chambers et al., 2017; Christodoulou, & Osborne, 2014).
+Nevertheless, although research-based pedagogical knowledge derived from individual case studies may not be generalized across the entire population, it can offer important insights.

-In conclusion, it appears from the findings of this study that under certain conditions girls-only physics classes should be encouraged so as to offer them a nurturing environment and encourage them to participate meaningfully in class.
-The characteristics of discourse in physics lessons does not explain why girls avoid academic studies of physics in higher education and the reasons should be further investigated in relation to sociological aspects.
-We believe that increasing the accessibility and involvement of girls in classroom discourse during physics lessons may encourage them to pursue physics later and reinforce the role of women in physics.
+In conclusion, the findings of this study suggest that, under certain conditions, single-sex physics classes for girls could offer them a nurturing environment and encourage them to participate meaningfully in class.
+Although our findings do not explain why girls avoid physics studies in higher education (which is outside the scope of this study), this is an important area of further research.
+We believe that increasing the involvement of girls in classroom discourse during physics lessons may encourage them to pursue academic programs and careers in physics later in life.

 References